 This doesn’t necessarily have to be an in-app purchase.
 It can be any user progression event based on a specific action (i.e., when a user spends a total of 5 hours in the game, when a user plays for 10 days in a row, when a user reaches a certain level, etc…).

 Step 6) Wrap up the campaign creation

 I won’t go into too many details on this one.
 Add creative assets and wrap up the campaign.

 Set away at least 7-10 days for your first test.
 Benchmark installs vs. install cost, and allow some time for the in-app purchases to start happening.
 Once Google’s powerful algorithms learn who is your perfect player (i.e. mobile game whale), you’ll be able to efficiently scale up.

-To sum it up; you need to pile up on data (ideally 5000 conversions).
+To sum it up; you need to pile up data (ideally 5,000 conversions).
 A similar process applies to Facebook, and to all other ad networks which allow you to optimize for in-app events.
 Any questions?
-Again, just comment below or shoot me a message.
+Just comment below or shoot me a message.

 Establish a Meaningful Relationship

 Let’s step away from the technicalities for a moment there.

 Once you detect your whales, it’s incredibly important to approach them right.
 Generally, loyal players deserve to be treated better than others.
 These players are not only loyal to your game, but they also spend a lot of money on it.